MahdiAhmadiKamal/PyLearn7-Deep-Learning/PyLearn7-Assignment52/readme.md

 # Adding Convolutional Neural Network to MLP

 This part of the repository demonstrates the result of employing convolutional layers in training multi layer perceptron networks in machine learning frameworks.
-The datasets being used are MNIST, Fashion MNIST, CIFAR10 and CIFAR100 TensorFlow datasets.
+The datasets being used are Mnist, Fashion Mnist, Cifar 10 and Cifar 100 TensorFlow datasets.

 ## How to Install